-HS-LS2-7 - Design, evaluate, and refine a solution for reducing the impacts of human activities on the
+HS-LS2-7 - Design, evaluate, and refine a solution for reducing the impacts of human activities on the RST.11-12.1 Cite specific textual evidence to support analysis of science and technical texts, attending to important distinctions the author makes and to any gaps or inconsistencies in the account.

 RST.11-12.7 Integrate and evaluate multiple sources of information presented in diverse formats and media (e.g., quantitative data, video, multimedia) in order to address a question or solve a problem.
 RST.11-12.8 Evaluate the hypotheses, data, analysis, and conclusions in a science or technical text, verifying the data when possible and corroborating or challenging conclusions with other sources of information.
 WHST.9-12.2 Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments, or technical processes.
 WHST.9-12.7 Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation.

-origin in graphs and data displays.
+HSN.O.A.1 Use units as a way to understand problems and to auide the solution of multi-step problems; choose and interpret units consistently in formulas: choose and interpret the scale and the origin in graphs and data displays.
 HSN.Q.A.2 Define appropriate quantities for the purpose of descriptive modeling.
 HSS-IC.A.1 Understand statistics as a process for making inferences about population parameters based on a random sample from that population.
 HSS-IC.B.6 Evaluate reports based on data.

+information

+Technology

-political structures, using evidence from credible sources.
+8.1.12.IC.3: Predict the potential impacts and implications of emerging technologies on larger social, economic, and political structures, using evidence from credible sources.